-- Your computer might not recognize any DNS server addresses. - A DNS server is a host on the Internet that translates Internet names (such as www addresses) to numeric IP addresses.
-Typically, your ISP provides the addresses of one or two DNS servers for your use.
-If you entered a DNS address during the router's configuration, reboot your computer, and verify the DNS address.
-You can configure your computer manually with DNS addresses, as explained in your operating system documentation. - The router might not be configured as the TCP/IP gateway in your computer. - If your computer obtains its information from the router by DHCP, reboot the computer and verify the gateway address. - You might be running login software that is no longer needed. - If your ISP provided a program to log you in to the Internet (such as WinPoET), you no longer need to run that software after installing your router.
-You might need to go to Internet Explorer and select Tools > Internet Options, click the Connections tab, and select Never dial a connection.
+- The traffic meter is enabled, and the limit was reached. - By configuring the traffic meter not to block Internet access when the traffic limit is reached, you can resume Internet access.
+If your ISP sets a usage limit, they might charge you for the overage. - Your computer might not recognize any DNS server addresses.
+A DNS server is a host on the Internet that translates Internet names (such as www addresses) to numeric IP addresses. - Typically, your ISP provides the addresses of one or two DNS servers for your use.
+If you entered a DNS address during the router's configuration, restart your computer. - Alternatively, you can configure your computer manually with a DNS address, as explained in the documentation for your computer. - The router might not be configured as the default gateway on your computer.
+Reboot the computer and verify that the router address (www.routerlogin.net) is listed by your computer as the default gateway address. - You might be running login software that is no longer needed.
+If your ISP provided a program to log you in to the Internet (such as WinPoET), you no longer need to run that software after installing your router.
+You might need to go to Internet Explorer and select Tools > Internet Options, click the Connections tab, and select the Never dial a connection.
 Other browsers provide similar options.